ibm-cloud-docs/log-analysis/manage_eu_logs.md

 {: #manage_eu_logs_step5}

 When you archive logs from a LogDNA instance to a COS bucket, consider the following information:
+* You must provision an instance of the COS service in Frankfurt.
 * You must configure a bucket that complies with the EU-Supported and GDPR regulations.

     * For a bucket with **single site** resiliency, create the bucket in Amsterdam or Milan.